MohamedBadrr/MohamedBadrr/README.md

 - 🏢 I'm a Software Engineer and Full-stack web Developer .

-- 🏫 I'm a Computer Science Fresh Graduate from the Faculty of Computer Sciences and Artificial Intelligence at Helwan University.
+- 🏫 I'm a Fresh Graduated from Faculty of Computer Sciences and Artificial Intelligence at Helwan University.

 - 💻 I'm constantly learning and exploring new technologies to improve my skills.